buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 **Merchant' \*\*s Scale**.
 A merchant' \*\*s scale includes a small balance, a pan, and an assortment of weights up to 1 kilogram.
 With it, you can measure the exact weight of small objects, such as precious metals or goods, to help determine their value.

 **Belt pouch**.
-This belt specialized for holding up to 4 small items such as potions or scrolls.
+This belt is specialized for holding up to 4 small items such as potions or scrolls.
 Drinking a potion contained in the Belt pouch is an Immediate Action if another Action is used to extract it.

 **Component pouch**.
 A component pouch is a small, waterproof leather belt pouch with compartments containing all the material components and other special items you need to cast your spells, except for those components that have a specific cost or are particularly rare materials.